-This document in the Google Cloud Architecture Framework provides best practices to deploy your system based on resource requirements.
+This document in the Google Cloud Architecture Framework provides best practices to organize and manage your resources in Google Cloud.

 Resource labels and tags